Chapter 5160-20 Coordinated Services Program

 (1) Initial enrollment.

-(a) An individual proposed for enrollment in CSP will receive a notice of enrollment, including the effective date of enrollment, from the department in accordance with rule 5101:6-2-40 of the Administrative Code.
+(a) An individual proposed for enrollment in CSP will receive the "Notice of Proposed Enrollment in the Coordinated Services Program (CSP)" (ODM 01717, 7/2014) , including the effective date of enrollment, from the department in accordance with division 5101:6 of the Administrative Code.

 (b) Initial CSP enrollment will be for twenty-four months from the effective date of enrollment.